usnistgov/nist-mud/README.md

 Specific copyrights for code that has been re-used from other open source projects are noted in the source files as appropriate.

+Code from the following projects has been included in this code base:

+* DNSJava
+* Android

 ## Credits ##